-Rocky Raccoon , Jr.
+Rocky Raccoon, Jr.

 Summertime and the raccoons are coming!
 They are coming into my detached garage, the nighttime abode for my two cats.
 The other morning, I went out to see the felines in the garage.
-I noticed that the water bowl was filled with mud and the pale yellow sheet which covers the Cat Table (under which resides The Cat Bed) was covered with dried mud and rather long claw prints.
+I noticed that the water bowl was filled with mud and the pale yellow sheet that covers the Cat Table (under which resides The Cat Bed) was covered with dried mud and rather long claw prints.
 Annabella, the green-eyed cat, was so jealous!